Call us now:

 Basic Qualifications and Eligibility Criteria

 To qualify for BOI incentives in electronics manufacturing in Thailand, ventures must demonstrate technological merit and contribute to Thailand 4.0 ambitions.
-A minimum capital investment of 1 million baht is required, excluding land and working capital outlays.
-Strict adherence to Factory Act standards and environmental regulations is mandatory.
+They must make a minimum capital investment of 1 million baht, excluding land and working capital outlays.
+They must strictly adhere to Factory Act standards and environmental regulations.

 Firms interested in electronics manufacturing in Thailand should schedule consultations with BOI representatives to evaluate qualification, clarify documentation needs, and align project details with policy priorities.